Saravananr1112/Analyze-Data-in-a-Model-Car-Database-with-MySQL-Workbench_Coursera/README.md

 ### Formulate suggestions and recommendations for solving the business problem.
 I have performed data analysis using SQL queries and formulated recommendations to address the inventory-related business problems.

-* Warehouse - Based on the available data, warehouse C has the most space available (only 50% filled), and warehouses B and C share the same category of products.
-So we can discontinue a couple of overstocked products in warehouse B and move the products from warehouse C to warehouse B. This helps us to reduce warehouse rental costs and optimize inventory allocation.
+* **Warehouse** - We can close warehouse C, which has space available (only 50% filled), and warehouses B and C share the same category of products.
+Also, we can remove the 1985 Toyota Supra, which has never been ordered from warehouse B. This helps us to reduce warehouse rental costs and optimize inventory allocation.
-(Note: With the available data, we can't make a clear decision on which warehouse needs to close, so I recommend the company share additional details and conduct further analysis.)